tolyo/open-outcry/README.md

 scalable and fault-tolerant access to the database through Erlang/OTP server, which listens to events from the database propagated to a cluster.
 This approach allows trading and settlement to be processed by a single transactional database call and the notifications to be delivered directly to a client without resorting to routing via a message broker.
 Erlang/OTP also provides hot-code reloading essential for high-availablity of a trading system.

-Open Outcry's reliance on SQL also means that can focus on business logic to provide the most feature-complete matching and trading engine to evolve along with future developments in financial technology.
-These include marging trading, short orders, futures and options, pro-rata amongst many allocation algorithms and trades where more than two parties or more than one instrument are involved.
+Open Outcry's reliance on SQL also means that it can focus on business logic to provide the most feature-complete, tested and accurate trading engine, capable of evolving along with future developments in financial technology.
+These include marging trading, short orders, futures and options, pro-rata amongst many allocation algorithms, and hop trades where more than two parties accross several instruments are involved.

 ## Current features